 In addition, the School of Pharmacy is close to the basic science departments: biochemistry and biophysics, biology, chemistry, computer science, genetics, pharmacology, and physics.
 These departments include groups focused on cancer, cystic fibrosis, infectious diseases, genetic medicine, nanotechnology, neuroscience, and tissue engineering.

-- Advanced Health Systems Pharmacy
+- Overview to Health Systems

-- Managing the Practice of Pharmacy
+- Financial Management of Health-System Pharmacy

 Supervised Project in Health System Pharmacy